anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 ## Changes/Fixes
 - [Game page] Aesthetic improvements to the description.
 Added background.
 - [Catalog] Changed width to allow for more items at once.
-Modified 'Add to Cart' Button.
+Modified the 'Add to Cart' Button.
-- [Home] Allow for the hiding of recommended games on home page.
+- [Home] Allow for hiding recommended games on the home page.
 - [Profile] Fix positioning of gamecard player count.
 - [Games] Featured game card playing count fix.
-- [Home] Increase margin under the parent wide game tiles container.
+- [Home] Increase margin under the parent of the wide game tiles container.
 - [Home] Remove box-shadow on recommended games on dark-theme.
-- [Home] Fix event wide games on homepage.
+- [Home] Fix event-wide games on the homepage.
+- [Home] Fixed game tile shadow cut-off,
+- [Home] Fixed recommended games rating alignment.
+- [Home] "Today's Picks" description alignment

 ### Find a bug?